(Not Just Victorian) Flatbush tour

 Post war suburbanization and immigration meant Flatbush's largely Jewish population--which once supported bakeries like Ebinger's--was be replaced significantly by newcomers from the West Indies.
 So the Flatbush Avenue spine has a pronounced Caribbean flavor.
 The far west edge of the neighborhood is Coney Island Avenue, with a mix of ethnic groups, including Pakistani, Afghan, Russian, as well as mosques and synagogues.

-Distance from Midtown Manhattan: 30-40 minutes
+Distance from Midtown Manhattan: 30-40 minutes by subway

 Basic tour length: 2.5 hours (see fees)